14th Pennsylvania Cavalry Regiment: Moorefield

+Averell learned that McCausland was moving south toward Moorefield, West Virginia.

-Averell arrived in Romney, around 11:00 am on August 6.
-At that time he sent a battalion of men from the 22nd Pennsylvania Cavalry away from the main road to block McCausland's route east back to the Shenandoah Valley.
-Averell's main force continued south at 1:00 am on August 7.
-The force was led by a group of scouts dressed in Confederate uniforms, followed by the main force far enough behind that it could not be detected.
-The scouts were led by Captain Kerr of the 14th Pennsylvania Cavalry.
-Kerr selected his men for the mission, and most were from Company C or D. They moved forward on foot in darkness and fog.
-At about 2:30 am, Kerr's scouts began deceiving and capturing various squads of pickets posted along the main road.
+The Union force continued south from Romney on August 7.
+It was led by a group of scouts dressed in Confederate uniforms, followed by the main force far enough behind that it could not be detected.
+Captain Kerr of the 14th Pennsylvania Cavalry led the scouts, and they were mostly from the 14th Pennsylvania's Company C and D. At about 2:30 am, Kerr's scouts began deceiving and capturing various squads of Confederate pickets posted along the main road.

-Early in the morning, about 60 of Kerr's men wearing Confederate uniforms entered Johnson's camp and calmly moved further south past the Confederate 1st Maryland Cavalry.
-Then Gibson's Brigade, including the 14th Pennsylvania Cavalry, attacked Johnson's surprised men, and captured more than they could control.
-Johnson himself was captured, but escaped after being sent to the rear unrecognized.
+Early in the morning, about 60 of Kerr's scouts, wearing Confederate uniforms, entered one of two Confederate camps and calmly moved further south past the Confederate 1st Maryland Cavalry.
+Then Gibson's Brigade, including the 14th Pennsylvania Cavalry, attacked the surprised Confederates, and captured more than they could control.
 Kerr was shot in the face and thigh, and his horse killed—yet he captured the flag of the 8th Virginia Cavalry and rode away on the color bearer's horse.

-McCausland's Brigade, camped south of the river, had some warning of the attack.
-However, Powell's 2nd Brigade and the battalion from the 22nd Pennsylvania Cavalry thoroughly dispersed and scattered Confederate resistance.
-Averell captured 27 officers and 393 enlisted men, 4 artillery pieces, and 400 horses.
+The Confederate brigade on the south side of the river had some warning of the attack, but was defeated and scattered by one of Averell's other brigades.
+In total, Averell captured 27 officers and 393 enlisted men, 4 artillery pieces, and 400 horses.
 The Confederate killed and wounded was unknown.
 Union losses were 7 killed and 21 wounded.
-A Union soldier from Powell's Brigade estimated that the "loss to the enemy in killed, wounded and captured was near eight hundred".
+A Union soldier estimated that the "loss to the enemy in killed, wounded and captured was near eight hundred".
 Captain Thomas R. Kerr, of the 14th Pennsylvania Cavalry, was awarded the Medal of Honor.

 Shenandoah Valley

 In mid-August, Major General Philip Sheridan reorganized his cavalry.
-Brigadier General Alfred Torbert was made commander of the Cavalry Corps.
-Averell was made commander of the 2nd Division, with Schoonmaker and Powell as his brigade commanders.
-Schoonmaker's 1st Brigade of cavalry regiments consisted of the 14th Pennsylvania, 22nd Pennsylvania, and 8th Ohio.
+Averell was made commander of the 2nd Division, with Schoonmaker and Colonel William H. Powell as his brigade commanders.
+Schoonmaker's 1st Brigade consisted of the 14th Pennsylvania, 22nd Pennsylvania, and 8th Ohio.
 The 14th Pennsylvania Cavalry would now be fighting in the Shenandoah Valley as part of a large army.